Ancona Cathedral: History

-In 1883 the basilica underwent a very impressive restoration by Giuseppe Sacconi, future superintendent of the monuments of the Marches and Umbria from 1891 to 1902 and author of the project of the Vittoriano.
+In 1883 the basilica underwent a very impressive restoration by Giuseppe Sacconi, author of the project of the Altar of the Fatherland, in Rome.
 He restored it to its original austere medieval appearance, eliminating the decorations and overlapping plasters, which over the centuries had altered the original appearance of the church.
+However, he respected Vanvitelli's works for their artistic value.